GOAL 1:

 There is a growing youth mental health crisis in the United States, with more depression, anxiety, and trauma impacting young people, and especially youth of color and LGBTQ youth.

-The SCORE Mental Health indicators are separated into four goal areas that envision robust school-based mental health supports for Providence Public School students:
+The SCORE Central Falls Mental Health indicators are separated into three goal areas that envision strong school-based mental health supports for Central Falls students:

 Number | Indicator |